zweiein/openAlgo/MultiCharts/Indicators/Hull Moving Average/README.md

 16 week Simple Moving Average

-Firstly, solving the problem of curve smoothing can be done by taking an average of the average, i.e. 16 period SMA (16 period SMA (Price)).
+Firstly, solving the problem of curve smoothing can be done by taking an average of the average, i.e.

+    16 period SMA (16 period SMA (Price))
 The bad news is that it causes a huge increase in lag as seen below.

 16 week Nested Simple Moving Average